 Only tamed horses can be bred.
-Feed two of them golden apples.
-They will go into "love mode" and make a baby.
+To make horses breed, feed them golden apples.
+They will go into “love mode” and make a baby.

 Baby horses normally take 20 minutes to grow into adults, but you can speed up the process by feeding them.
 It looks pretty funny.